 - Age verification tools

 The Bar Standard POS system from BCI costs around $2,300 and includes Aldelo Pro software, a credit card reader, a touchscreen POS-X computer, receipt printer and a cash drawer.

 Alternatively, the PayPal Standard POS system costs around $550 for a basic terminal and card reader.

-iPad POS Systems
+How Much Do iPad POS Systems Cost?

-Costs for this model start from $500 for the hardware which includes; a swivel stand for the iPad, cash drawer, credit card reader, and counter-top receipt printer.
+The NCR Silver is a great example of a system that caters to both crowds with desktop and iPad-based solutions.
+Costs for the iPad solution start from $500 for the hardware.
+This includes a swivel stand for the iPad, cash drawer, credit card reader, and a countertop receipt printer.
 The company then charges $79 to register your device and 10 cents per transaction (up to